 Voting in a Senedd election is your chance have your say about who’ll represent you and your community at the Senedd.
-Your vote gives you control over who represents you on a bigger stage, and who’ll be in charge of the powers the Senedd has to shape life in Wales.
+Your vote can influence who’ll be in charge of the powers the Senedd has to shape life in Wales.

 Everyone in Wales gets two votes in a Senedd election: